ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/DawnOfComputers.rst

 .. index:: Analytical Engine

 Whereas the Difference Engine could only calculate the values of polynomial functions, the new **Analytical Engine** would be able to do any calculation.
-The Engine incorporated an arithmetic logic unit, control flow in the form of conditional branching and loops, and integrated memory, making it the first design for a general-purpose compute.
+The Engine incorporated an arithmetic logic unit, control flow in the form of conditional branching and loops, and integrated memory, making it the first design for a general-purpose computer.
 Input of both programs and data was to be provided to the machine via punched cards, a method being used at the time to direct mechanical looms such as the Jacquard loom.
 Punch cards were to remain the dominant way of `feeding a program into a computer <https://www.youtube.com/watch?v=KG2M4ttzBnY>`__ until the 1970's.

 .. container:: inlinegroup